 One of the best food selections I have ever seen.
 Eataly is the largest Italian marketplace in the world, comprising a variety of restaurants, food and drink counters, a bakery and a cooking school.

 La Conca dell’Incoronata Leonardo’s Sluice Gate

 You’ll find the Milanese canals in Navigli.
 Once upon a time they ran through the entire city, just like in Venice.
 Leonardo studied how to connect two of the biggest canals in order to connect not only the two opposite parts of the city, but also to connect the two biggest rivers of Lombardy (Adda and Ticino).
-In the Conca dell’Incoronata you can see the remains of one sluice gate with an improvement studied by Leonardo, the small hatch in the lower part operable from the street level, to better regulate the water flow.
+At the Conca dell’Incoronata you can see the remains of one sluice gate, which had an improvement—a small hatch in the lower part operable from street level, which helped to better regulate the water flow—studied by Leonardo.